endymion1818/team-documentation/sitehealthchecklist.md

 ### W3C Validation Warnings / Errors

-This site has 00 errors and 00 warnings on the [W3C Validation Checker](https://validator.w3.org/):
+This site has 00 errors on the [W3C Validation Checker](https://validator.w3.org/).

-- Error 1:
-- Error 2:

 These errors should be fixed as soon as possible.
-Failure to fix these errors could result in browsers being unable to render the website.

-- Warning 1
-- Warning 2

-These warning should be fixed as soon as possible.

 ## Conversion Optimisation